The 30th INTERNATIONAL

 |7:30am||Registration & coffee|

-Various forms of cracks or crack-like indications are known to be present on pipelines, which could become a safety concern to their safe operation.
-The most typical forms of cracking and its derivatives are environment-, manufacturing- or operations-related, such as stress corrosion cracking, corrosion fatigue cracking, hydrogen-induced cracking, hook cracking, and seam-weld anomalies (such as those related to ERW/flash-welded pipe).
+Various forms of cracks, crack-like indications and seam weld anomalies are known to be present on pipelines, which could become a safety concern to their safe operation.
+The most typical forms of cracking and seam weld anomalies are environmentally, manufacturing-or operational related, such as stress corrosion cracking, corrosion fatigue cracking, hydrogen-induced cracking, hook crack-lie, lack of fusion and cold welds.

-Participants will receive a full set of course slides and notes in paper and electronic form, in color throughout.
+Participants will receive a full set of course slides and notes in print and electronic form, in color throughout, as well as an Excel-based tool for calculating failure pressure due to the presence of cracks.

 On completion of the course, participants will be awarded 1.4 CEUs.